aniketptl/TfsTimeSheetHelper/Readme.md

 > Add all your task related project code in this

 ### Changed by
-> When this is changed , this gives all the defects that you might have looked at spent some time .
+> When this is chcked , this gives all the defects that you might have looked at spent some time .
   Useful for leads and functional consultants

 ### Todos